45+ Years

 The ‘standard’ theft charges are Theft 1 and Theft 2.
 However, there are also a number of theft-related felony charges you could be facing, such as receiving stolen property, trafficking in stolen property, Theft of a motor vehicle, etc.

-Theft 1 involves allegations of sums over $5000, whereas theft 2 is between $750 – $5000.
+Theft 1 involves allegations of sums over $5000, whereas Theft 2 is between $750 – $5000.
 We see these cases in many different forms, including what are commonly referred to as embezzlement cases.
 Overall, there are four main different ways to resolve a Felony theft case:

 1. Pre-Trial Dismissal